-Standard Definition Base level Bonus level fronting a Local street Bonus level fronting a Boulevard, Thoroughfare, Mixed Use Collector, or Neighborhood street Notes/Additional Requirements Building Entrances Figure 4, label A The minimum ratio of entrances to building length along a public street or paseo.
-One entrance per public street frontage One entrance per public street frontage One entrance per public street frontage Entrances at a building corner may be used to satisfy this requirement for both frontages.
+Standard Definition Base level Bonus level fronting a Local street Bonus level fronting a Boulevard, Thoroughfare, Mixed Use Collector, or Neighborhood street Notes/Additional Requirements Building Entrances Figure 4, Iabel A The minimum ratio of entrances to building length along a public street or paseo.
+One entrance every 100 feet of building length along a public street or paseo.
+A minimum of one is required along each length.
+One entrance every 100 feet of building length along a public street or paseo.
+A minimum of one is required along each length.
+One entrance every 100 feet of building length along a public street or paseo.
+A minimum of one is required along each length.
+Entrances at a building corner may be used to satisfy this requirement for both frontages.
 Stairs must be located in locations convenient to building users.
-Ground-floor Transparency Figure 4, label B The minimum percentage of the ground-floor façade (finished floor to ceiling) that must provide visual transparency, such as clear-glass windows, doors, etc. 30%; 50% for commercial uses 50% 50% Windows shall not be opaque or mirrored.
-For the purpose of this chapter, "Commercial" is defined as uses enumerated in this chapter, except office, light industrial, and research and development.
-Minimum Ground Floor Height Along Street Frontage Figure 4, label C The minimum height between the ground-level finished floor to the second level finished floor along the street. n/a 15 feet 15 feet Garage Entrances Width of garage entry/door along street frontage.
-Maximum 12- foot opening for one-way entrance; Maximum 24- foot opening for two-way entrance.
+Ground-floor Transparency Figure 4, Iabel B The minimum percentage of the ground-floor façade (finished floor to ceiling) that must provide visual transparency, such as clear-glass windows, doors, etc. 30% for residential uses; 50% for commercial uses 30% for residential uses; 50% for commercial uses 30% for residential uses; 50% for commercial uses Windows shall not be opaque or mirrored.
+For the purpose of this chapter, "Commercial" is defined as uses enumerated in this chapter, except office and research and development.
+Minimum Ground Floor Height Along Street Frontage Figure 4, Iabel C The minimum height between the ground- level finished floor to the second level finished floor along the street.
+N/A 10 feet for residential uses; 15 feet for commercial uses 10 feet for residential uses; 15 feet for commercial uses Where individual residential units' entries face a street, finish floor shall be elevated 24 inches minimum above sidewalk level.
+Garage Entrances Width of garage entry/door along street frontage Maximum 12- foot opening for one-way entrance; Maximum 24- foot opening for two-way entrance.
+Maximum 12-foot opening for one- way entrance; Maximum 24-foot opening for two- way entrance.
 Maximum 12-foot opening for one-way entrance; Maximum 24-foot opening for two-way entrance.
-Maximum 12-foot opening for one-way entrance; Maximum 24-foot opening for two-way entrance.
 Garage entrances must be separated by a minimum of 100 feet to ensure all entrances/exits are not grouped together or resulting in an entire stretch of sidewalk unsafe and undesirable for pedestrians.
-Awnings, Signs, and Canopies Figure 4, label D The maximum depth of awnings, signs, and canopies that project horizontally from the face of the building.
+Awnings, Signs, and Canopies Figure 4, Iabel D The maximum depth of awnings, signs, and canopies that project horizontally from the face of the building.
 7 feet 7 feet 7 feet Horizontal projections shall not extend into the public right-of-way.
 A minimum vertical clearance of 8 feet from finished grade to the bottom of the projection is required.

-\See the General Plan Circulation Element Street Classification Map for street types.
+See the General Plan Circulation Element Street Classification Map for street types.